1 Introduction

 In 1217 BC, Eurystheus of Mycenae died in a battle with the Heracleidae.
 [13]

-Atreus left Cleonae to his brother Cleonymus (or Cleones).
-At this time, the name of the town was changed to Cleonae.
-[14]
+Atreus left Cleonae to his brother Cleonymus (or Cleones), after whom the town was named.
+[15]

 3.5 Migration to Athens

-In 1109 BC, Agamedidas, a Heracleidae and great-grandson of Ctesippus, son of Heracles, became ruler of Cleonae.
-[15]
+In 1109 BC, Agamedidas, great-grandson of Ctesippus, son of Heracles, became ruler of Cleonae.
+[16]

 3.6 Exile from Mycenae

-Therefore, it is assumed that the Achaeans continued to live in Cleonae even after the return of the Heracleidae.
+It is believed that the Achaeans continued to live in Cleonae after the return of the Heracleidae.

 4.1 Founding of Corinth

-In 1407 BC, Archander and Architeles, the two sons of Achaeus, son of Xuthus, fought against Lamedon of Sicyon and defeated Sicyon.
+In 1407 BC, Archander and Architeles, the two sons of Achaeus, son of Xuthus, fought and defeated Lamedon, son of Gelanor of Sicyon.
 [19]

-Sisyphus, son of Aeolus, who joined Archander, migrated from Arne in Thessaly to the land east of Sicyon and founded Ephyra (later Corinth).
+Sisyphus, son of Aeolus, who joined Archander, founded Ephyra (later Corinth) on the east side of Sicyon.
 [20]

 4.2 Migration to Colchis

-In 1390 BC, a huge tsunami in the Aegean Sea devastated Corinth.
+In 1390 BC, Corinth was also affected by a tsunami that occurred in the Aegean Sea.

-Aeetes, son of Sisyphus, led the stricken people to relocate to Colchis, near the Phasis River on the eastern shore of the Black Sea.
+Aeetes, son of Sisyphus, led the stricken people to migrate to Colchis, near the Phasis River on the eastern shore of the Black Sea.
 [21]

 4.3 Bunus, son of Alcidamea